 How to Do Realistic Views of 3D Render?

-Here are some techniques that computer artists can use to make the 3D render views look real:
+Here are some Techniques that Computer Artists can use to make the 3D Render views look real:

 2. Use linear workflow: beginners are a little confused with the linear workflow.
 The concept has been around for years and needs to be practiced well before it can be applied.
-The concept of linear workflow is the gamma correction of the images.
+The idea of linear workflow is the gamma correction of the images.
 The monitor displays images in RGB but when the image is rendered, the output is different.
 Gamma corrections are applied to the render so that the images appear as they should be.
 In today’s modern world, new tools and techniques have been developed that are based on true lighting solutions.

 4. Chromatic Aberration: this phenomenon can also be termed as “color fringing” where the high contrast edges show a blue or red outline.
-Computer graphic artists and 3D Interior rendering Services artists use chromatic aberration to offset the red and blue channels of the render by a pixel or two.
+Computer graphic artists and 3D Interior Rendering Services artists use chromatic aberration to offset the red and blue channels of the render by a pixel or two.
 This adds realism to a render but it must be used in moderation as overdoing it can detract the effect.

 6. Specular maps: every picture has some glossy area and some areas that are diffused.
-Even in nature, we find some objects appear very glossy while others are diffused.
+Even in nature, we find some objects appear very brilliant while others are diffused.
 Using specular maps is a technique that adds specularity to the picture.

 7. Add a little dirt: you don’t have to make picture-perfect images.
 The rendering that you do should have a look of realism in the sense that the place has been lived in.
 Therefore, you can add a few props or some cracks to the 3D modeling Services and objects making them appear as used.